Carbon Black Cloud

 • Carbon Black Cloud Enterprise EDR

-If you have a license for Carbon Black Cloud, you can configure the Notifications API to send notifications to InsightIDR for further analysis, you can find more information on how to configure notifications at https://community.carbonblack.com/t5/Knowledge-Base/Carbon-Black-Cloud-How-to-Add-New-Notifications/ta-p/38863.
+If you have a license for Carbon Black Cloud, you can configure the Notifications API to send notifications to InsightIDR for further analysis.
+For more information about how to configure notifications, read the Carbon Black documentation at: https://community.carbonblack.com/t5/Knowledge-Base/Carbon-Black-Cloud-How-to-Add-New-Notifications/ta-p/38863.

-To set up Carbon Black Cloud, you’ll need to:
+To set up Carbon Black Cloud as an event source, you’ll need to:

 3. Verify the configuration works.